Teaching Assistantships

 In order to be eligible to work as a TA, you must be available to attend the mandatory departmental safety and TA training, as well as the appropriate lab orientations, before the start of term.

 TA offers will be sent out as early as end of May and will continue until all positions are filled (which can extend into the start of the academic year).
 You must respond to TA offers in a prompt manner.
-Failure to accept an offer within one week of receiving the offer via email will be seen as a decline on your behalf, and will result in the position being offered to the next most qualified candidate.
+Failure to accept an offer within ten (10) working days of receiving the offer via email will be seen as a decline on your behalf, and will result in the position being offered to the next most qualified candidate.

 Application Requirements

-• Cannot be on leave during their graduate program.
+• Cannot be on leave from your graduate program during the appointment.

-• Must hold an active study permit and SIN for the entirety of their TA appointment at the time of their application.
+• International students must hold and provide an active study permit and SIN for the entirety of their TA appointment.

 • Have an understanding of and will agree to comply with WorkSafe BC, UBC and Departmental Safety Regulations.